leodeslf/leaf/src/ux/ux_foundations_ixd.md

 #### Target size

 Small and/or faraway targets are harder to reach and tap quickly and accurately.
-Instead, use larger and/or near target.
+Instead, use larger and/or near targets.

 ### Gestures